 How to qualify for the debate: It is an either/or scenario.
 You either must have 65,000 people donate to you from across 20 states OR you receive 1 percent of support in three polls the DNC deems as qualified.
-Those rules are actually very inclusive, so much so that the DNC may have to narrow them again before the first debate.
+Those rules are actually quite inclusive, but a last-minute rule change on which kinds of polls count has cut Bullock out of the field.

-The DNC decided to cut off the number of candidates who can qualify for a debate at 20.
-It could be close.
-Of the 23 major candidates running, 19 appeared to have made the debate, according to a Fix analysis and campaign statements, and four are still trying to get there.
+Of the 23 major candidates running, 20 appeared to have made the debate, according to a Fix analysis and campaign statements, and three will probably miss it.
 We will update this list.

-3. Wayne Messam: The Miramar, Fla., mayor is struggling to meet both the donations and polling threshold.
+2. Miramar, Fla., Mayor Wayne Messam: The little-known mayor is struggling to meet both the donations and polling threshold.

-4. Seth Moulton: The congressman from Massachusetts, who has been in the race for a month, has not cracked 1 percent in three polls nor has his campaign said they have reached the 65,000-donor threshold.
-Like for many on this list, that could change in time for the July debate.
+3. Rep. Seth Moulton (Mass): Moulton, like Bullock, is a recent entrant in the race and he has not cracked 1 percent in three polls nor has his campaign said they have reached the 65,000-donor threshold.
+Like the rest of this list, he could meet those qualifications in time for the July debate.

 Who’s in but right on the bubble: 7 candidates